 The best time for bird watching in Lake Manyara is the wet season.
 The wet season begins from November to December and March to June.

-It is important to note that the wet season is characterized by rains.
+It is important to note that the wet season is characterized by rain.
 These make the roads slippery and make access to the park difficult.

 Accommodation in Lake Manyara National Park varies based on the experience and location you want.
 Some are located inside the park while others are outside the park.